realdecoy/frontier/packages/frontier-plugins/plugin-qa/README.md

 frontier qa --help
 ```

-The format for running an RDVue command is generally:
+The format for running an Spectre command is generally:

 ```bash
 frontier qa:COMMAND